-The Grand Canal is 3.5 km (2,3 miles) long and is Venice's main route.
-With about 300 buildings important to the history of Venice.
+The Grand Canal is 3.5 km (2,3 miles) long and is Venice's main route, with about 300 buildings significant to the history of Venice.

 Here, traders and merchants have been active for centuries.
-The palazzo's for trading purpose and every house has its elegant appearance.
+The palazzo's for trading purposes, and every house has its elegant appearance.

 The buildings are from the period 12th to 18th century.
 You will see the different styles in the palazzo buildings.

 Slowly you go under the Accademia Bridge.
-This bridge is the wooden bridge connecting the San Marco district to the Dorsoduro district.
+This wooden bridge connects the San Marco district to the Dorsoduro district.
 The Grand Canal of Venice will end in an extensive waterway with a broader view.
-You can see the island of San Giorgi Maggiore, Giudecca Island and perhaps the island of Lido.
+You can see the island of San Giorgi Maggiore, Giudecca Island, and perhaps Lido.
 You have arrived at San Marco Square and get off at the San Marco Vallaresso stop.

-If you have time, you have to get out the vaporetto and discover Venice on both sides of the canal.
-Nice to know is that Vaporetto Line no. 1 stops at each stop on either side of the Grand Canal.
+If you have time, you must leave the vaporetto and discover Venice on both canal sides.
+Nice to know that Vaporetto Line no. 1 stops at each stop on either side of the Grand Canal.
 If you forget to get off, do not give it much attention.
 The next stop is close by...

 These are the main vaporetto stops from Piazzale Roma to San Marco Square: